JacobWLinke/Duelisting/README.md

 # License
 The MIT License (MIT)
 Copyright (c) [Jacob Linke] [2025]

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

 The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+# Note on LLM Usage
+Portions of the code and documentation within this repository were generated or refined using a Large Language Model (LLM) for efficiency.
+However, the author, JacobWLinke, retains full creative responsibility for the application's design, architectural decisions, security implementation, and code integrity.
+All code has been reviewed, tested, and maintained by the primary author.